Judge Halts Evictions in Philadelphia Through Oct. 7

 NBC10 is one of dozens of news organizations producing BROKE in Philly, a collaborative reporting project on solutions to poverty and the city’s push toward economic justice.
 Follow us at @BrokeInPhilly

 A Philadelphia judge has extended a ban on evictions in the city through Oct.
-7.
+7, which housing advocates say is, at least temporarily, shielding potentially thousands from getting kicked out of their homes.

 Municipal Court President Judge Patrick Dugan ordered that all residential evictions cease in the city through the October date, extending his prior order, which was set to expire Sept.
 23, and giving another temporary reprieve to renters.